Sergey Padyukov

 Sergey Nikolaevich Padyukov (Серге́й Никола́евич Падюко́в; 23 October 1922 – 22 October 1993; last name variantly spelled as Padukow) was an American architect and engineer, sculptor, and human rights activist.

 Sergey Padyukov was born in a Russian family in Brest, a Polish city at that time.
-He graduated Russian secondary school at Brest and together with parents was forced to move to Warsaw after Soviet invasion of Poland.
-At the end of World War II Padyukov's family found themselves in Munich in French occupation zone and Sergey started his high education at Ludwig Maximilian University of Munich.
+He graduated from Russian secondary school at Brest and together with parents was forced to move to Warsaw after Soviet invasion of Poland.
+At the end of World War II Padyukov's family found themselves in Munich in French occupation zone and Sergey started his high education at the Ludwig-Maximilians-Universität München (LMU).
 During this time he met and married Gerda (born 1925) who studied chemistry at the same university.
 Later Sergey Padyukov completed his education at Karlsruhe Institute of Technology and graduated as an architect.
 In 1954 Sergey Padyukov with family emigrated to USA and were living in Lakewood, NJ and later in Toms River, NJ.
 Sergey Padyukov received a license as an architect at Princeton University in 1960 and from 1965 he was a member of AIA.
-He introduced a new technology for construction of domes for church buildings from fiberglass and constructed (together with reconstruction of previously demolished buildings) 45 churches at USA and hundreds of civil buildings.
+He introduced a new technology for construction of domes for church buildings from fiberglass and constructed (together with reconstruction of previously demolished buildings) 45 churches at the USA and hundreds of civil buildings.
 Sergey Padyukov's style involved traditional Eastern Orthodox Church decorations, but also modern elements and use of modern materials.
 Four churches constructed by Sergey Padyukov were classified as buildings of historic or architectural merit.

+The onion dome in Whitestone was added in 1991: Did he design the original 1968 church or the 1991 additions or both?